andrewt3000/web_development/README.md

 [command reference](https://git-scm.com/docs)
 [git book](https://git-scm.com/book/en/v2)

-git obsoletes other open source vcs alternatives such as rcs, cvs, and subversion.
+Alternative: git obsoletes other open source vcs such as rcs, cvs, and subversion.

 Best practice: Source control work flow with multiple developers and an architects is:
 - Devs work on feature branches.